 NHS Hospital Food Review: Our Takeaways

-See our Useful Links for the full review of NHS Hospital Food 2020.
+See our Useful Links section for the full review of NHS Hospital Food 2020.

 Recommendation 1C, 1D and 1F from the review: